joshenders/visor-iterm2-colors/README.md

 | Text        | Bold Text   | Selection | Cursor    |
 | ---         | ---         | ---       | ---       |
 | 242,242,242 | 255,255,255 | 65,65,65  | 255,249,0 |

+# FAQ
+**Q:** Why does magenta seem brighter than it does in Visor?
+**A:** In iTerm2, the RGB values are stored internally as floating point numbers.
+In Visor, they're an integer triplet.
+You'll notice they're defined as the same values in the RGB slider but due to floating point converstion, the shade is ever so slightly different.
+As far as I know, this is the closest approximation.